Alex York BA (Hons), Dip Hyp CS, Dip PC

-I continue to learn from every client I meet and have come to realise that no style of therapy is complete in itself and in some way each client will define their own therapy.
+Before becoming a therapist, I was always fascinated by the mind, how it works and always trying to underst different styles of therapy and techniques to help my clients.
+I continue to learn from every client I meet and have come to realise thath no style of therapy is complete in itself and in some way each client will define their own therapy.

 Hearing about other people’s experience of counselling raises a common concern, ‘I didn’t get anything back’.
 Silence and frustration can be a key component in therapy but it needs to be used effectively at the right time.
 I keep the dialogue going and we share ideas.

-Often I will recommend books or things to watch that may help or inspire you and sometimes I will set challenges between sessions (homework isn’t compulsory!).
+Often I will recommend books or things to watch that may help or inspire you and some times I will set challenges between sessions.

 I work in short-term goal focused therapy and long term relational therapy and with all clients I hold these values throughout: